iterative/dvc.org/content/blogs/2022-11-18-november-2022-heartbeat.md

   [GTO](https://github.com/iterative/gto) on the [MLEM](https://mlem.ai/doc)
   website.

-### Iterative Studio docs

-- DataChain Studio now supports adding a model from a remote location in Iterative Studio.
-- Use the new Iterative Studio Wizard to set up CML in your CI.

 ---

 _Have something great to say about our tools?
 We'd love to hear it!
 Head to